geomesa/geomesa.github.io/_posts/2014-05-28-geomesa-quickstart.md

 #### Register the GeoMesa store with GeoServer

+Log into GeoServer using your user and password credentials.
 Click "Stores" and "Add new Store".
 If you do not see the Accumulo Feature Data Store listed under Vector Data Sources, ensure the plugin is in the right directory and restart GeoServer.

 Select the `Accumulo Feature Data Store` vector data source, and enter the following parameters: